 First Confession, First Communion and Confirmation

 Baptised children who regularly attend a Vigil or Sunday Mass are eligible to receive these other sacraments.
 Typically, they receive First Confession in Year Three, First Holy Communion in Year Four and Confirmation in Year Six.
 However, they may also receive them when they are older.
-They prepare for the sacraments in sessions within the parish which a parent, grandparent or trusted adult also attends with them.
-This method is called “family catechesis.”
+They prepare for the sacraments in sessions within the schools and/or the parish.

 Couples who wish to marry are invited to participate in a monthly six-session preparation course which a married couple runs with the parish priest between November and April each year and which costs £20 per couple.
 Before the wedding, couples are invited to make a donation to the parish priest of £200.